Arnold Schwarzenegger Trolls President Donald Trump After Joint Press Conference With Putin

-Former governor of California, Arnold Schwarzenegger, saw the press conference Monday between President Donald Trump and President Vladimir Putin and had to weigh in with his own opinion, which he promptly recorded and shared to his Twitter account.
+Former Governor of California Arnold Schwarzenegger saw the press conference Monday between President Donald Trump and President Vladimir Putin and had to weigh in with his own opinion, which he promptly recorded and shared to his Twitter account.
 In it, the Governator doesn’t hold back against his former boss from when he briefly replaced Trump as host on NBC’s The Apprentice.

 “President Trump, I just saw your press conference with President Putin and it was embarrassing.
 I mean, you stood there like a little wet noodle, like a little fanboy.”